fai9al7dad/external-jsx/README.md

 ```
 > demo.component.html

 this project follows a similar approach
+an example is shown below using react, but the project should work with any library/framework that uses JSX

 ```jsx
 import React from 'react';